 At first glance, nearly every organization already has what they may consider to be multiple processes.
 After all, the way executives are hired is different from how, say, front line service workers are recruited.
-In general, companies differentiate the way they approach talent acquisition by level – the greatest investment is put into hiring executives (search firm fees or passive candidate research and recruitment, etc.), the next highest for professionals, and the least for front line employees.
+And different hiring managers often insist on customized approaches to their own hiring (one likes looking at every resume, another wants nothing to do with hiring until the very end).
+But in general, companies differentiate the way they approach talent acquisition by level – the greatest investment is put into hiring executives (search firm fees or passive candidate research and recruitment, etc.), the next highest for professionals, and the least for front line employees.

 But this peanut-butter approach across levels no longer works in our knowledge economy.
 The need for scarce skills is widespread and dramatic and is organized vertically rather than by levels.
 Companies of all sizes and industries are competing for roles such as developers, data analytics and digital marketing – at all levels.

 What then are the most effective recruiting processes for modern recruiting functions competing in this talent marketplace?
 We recommend the idea of organizing hiring processes by level be thrown out the window.
 If not, you’re investing more than you should in some roles, and too little in others.
 Let’s face it – some senior leader roles are not as hard to fill as others – and some front-line roles are incredibly difficult to fill and critical to the business.
 Depending on your industry and the types of roles and skills you seek, you might need two, three – even four – different process versions to cover executive hiring, professional, passively-sourced talent, early career talent, etc.